Who We Are

 Bala Devi Ningthoujam joined PRADAN in 2002 after completing Masters in Social Work from Delhi University.
 Since then she has worked on programs related to Community Institutions, livelihood, Gender Equality, Governance and Natural Resource Management in Jharkhand.
 During last five years, she spearheaded operations across 35 micro watersheds covering 15,000 Hectare of land area under flagship scheme of PMKSY by Government of India.
 She anchors ‘National Resource Centre for Livelihoods’ (NRCL), Jharkhand, a knowledge partner to National Rural Livelihood Mission (NRLM).
 As Integrator, Bala specifically oversees function of a Development Cluster comprising of Four districts based at Ranchi, Jharkhand.

-Avijit is a Masters in Economics from Kalyani University, West Bengal.
-He joined PRADAN in 1997.
+Avijit holds a Masters in Economics and joined PRADAN in 1997.
 He has extensive grassroots experience working with women Self Help Groups on Integrated Natural Resource Management (INRM), agriculture, forest-based livelihoods and local governance.
 He has led action research partnerships with international organisations and pioneered new thematic areas in PRADAN like Adult Functional Literacy & Child protection, WATSAN and Nutrition.
-Currently he leads the Resource Mobilisation, Communications and Partnerships efforts of PRADAN.
-As Nutrition thematic anchor, he continues to build knowledge, internal human resource, competencies and evidence base for the work.
+At present he leads the Resource Mobilisation, Communications and Partnerships efforts of PRADAN.
+He provides strategic guidance and leadership for PRADAN's efforts on developing the Centre of Excellence for Women FPOs and Systems Change initiatives on Regenerative Agriculture.

 Yoganand joined PRADAN in 1994.
 In between, he also worked for 2 Years with Jharkhand Water Resource Department in capacity of a Consultant.
 He has extensive experience of promoting Livelihoods, TASAR Development, and Integrated Natural Resource Management (INRM).
 In PRADAN, Yoganand successfully pioneered a pilot demonstration with ICRISAT for Pigeon pea (Arhar Daal) cultivation.
 He also has elaborate Project Management Experience.
 From 2015 onwards, he has been heading Finance, Accounts & Administration unit at PRADAN’s Corporate/Head Office (the unit comprises Procurement function as well).
 Additionally, he’s also a member of the Management Unit.
 He holds a bachelor’s degree in B. Tech.
 Civil Engineering and PGDM from IIM Ranchi.